 Results

-Five out of six levels of learning were exhibited to different extent in each type of message constraints.
-For argument and evidence message constraints, four out of the six levels of learning were exhibited.
-No knowledge or evaluation learning was observed in these two types of messages.
+Five out of six levels of learning were exhibited in different extent in each type of message constraints.
+For argument and evidence message constraints, four out of the six levels of learning were exhibited while no knowledge or evaluation was observed in these two types of messages.
 While no knowledge level learning was found in critique and explanation messages, all other five levels of learning were observed.
-Chi-square tests indicated that students were more likely to exhibit high levels of learning in critiques and arguments and less likely to engage in high level processing in constructing evidence messages.
+Chi-square tests indicated that students were more likely to exhibit high levels of learning in critiques and arguments and less likely to engage in high level processing when constructing and posting evidence messages.
 In addition, exchange pairs that ended with critiques were most likely to demonstrate high levels of learning.
 It is very noticeable that 80% of the highest level of learning, evaluation, was generated in exchange pairs ended with critiques.
 Further investigation of the patterns of exchange pairs and learning outcomes indicated that argument was most likely to elicit higher level responses even though the total number of argument postings was not the greatest.

 Implications and Conclusions

-It was evident that structured debates could be an effective method to engage online learners in appropriate contexts.
-Based on the relationships identified in this study, we suggest that online instructors examine the frequency of each type of messages and the patterns of exchanges.
-And in particular, instructors should pay attention to argument and critique messages.
-If the number of critique messages is low, it is likely that the students do not engage in the debates at a higher level.
-Thus, certain strategies should be applied to encourage them to reflect, critic, and integrate ideas.
+The data in this study shows that structured debates can be an effective method to engage online learners in exchanging message and responses that foster high levels of cognitive learning.
+Based on the findings, we suggest that instructors examine both the frequency of messages types and the frequency of responses types elicited by each message type to gain insight into how cognitive learning emerges from student-student interaction.
+Instructors should pay particular attention to arguments and critiques.
+If the number of critiques is low, it is likely that the students do not engage in higher level debates and learning.
+As a result, certain strategies should be applied to encourage students to reflect, critic, and integrate ideas.

-As a way to build up knowledge on the effective use of structured online debates, we suggest that future studies should be conducted in different situations and compared to the finding of this study.
-Specific research questions should be addressed could be the effect of the discussion topics on the relations between message constraints and learning outcomes.
-Other than discussion content, the characteristics of the students should be considered as a covariate in future studies.
+We suggest that future studies examine: a) how specific interventions intended promote more argumentation affect cognitive learning; b) other types of postings that might help us gain further insight into how, where, and when particular messages and message-response exchanges tend to elicit each of the levels of cognitive learning; c) the effects of different types of discussion topics (e.g., degree of controversy); d) the effects of specific learner characteristics such intellectual openness, agreeability, and gender.